 Three exercises with the acupressure mat for sleep problems

-Half and half - distract the noisy brain with acupressure
+Exercise 1: Half-and-half - distracting the noisy brain with acupressure

-Here, the half-and-half exercise can help quiet your noisy head a bit by giving in to the brain's urge to engage in a physical, rather than mental, way.
+The half-and-half exercise can help quiet your noisy head a little by giving in to your brain's urge to engage in a physical, rather than mental, way.

 To do this, place half your body on the mat at a time as follows: